0xmetaschool/lang-learn-gpt/README.md

 ## FAQ

 **Q: Do I need an OpenAI API key to use LangLearnGPT?**
-A: Yes, you will need an OpenAI API key to enable the AI-powered features like personalized lesson generation and speech feedback.
+A: Yes, you will need an OpenAI API key to enable AI-powered features like personalized lesson generation and speech feedback.
 You can sign up for an API key on the OpenAI website.

 **Q: What languages does LangLearnGPT support?**
 A: Currently, LangLearnGPT supports all the languages that OpenAI's GPT-4 model supports.